Ethereal-Machines/no-comments-cura/README.md

-# no-comments-cura
+# PostProcessingPlugin
-Cura Plugin to remove comments from the final gcode
+A post processing plugin for Cura